Biden picks deal-makers, fighters for climate, energy team | Federal News Network

 McCarthy will be “an equal match to Kerry’s presence on the international side,” said energy lobbyist Frank Maisano. ”You have two high-profile, serious people leading climate efforts.″

-A spokesperson for the Sunrise Movement, which has pushed for the Green New Deal and other progressive policies, called McCarthy’s selection “very encouraging,″ because “she understands the urgent threat of the climate crisis.″
+A spokesman for the Sunrise Movement, which has pushed for the Green New Deal and other progressive policies, called McCarthy’s selection “very encouraging,″ because “she understands the urgent threat of the climate crisis.″

 McCarthy is popular among Democrats, but has tangled repeatedly with Republicans, who accused the Obama administration of punishing U.S. businesses and stifling the economy when she led EPA.

-“The real test” of Biden’s commitment will be “if the role has the teeth needed to be effective,″ said spokesperson Garrett Blad.
+“The real test” of Biden’s commitment will be “if the role has the teeth needed to be effective,″ said spokesman Garrett Blad.

+Meanwhile, progressive criticism seems to have stalled momentum for California clean-air regulator Mary Nichols, once seen as the near-certain choice to lead EPA.
+More than 70 groups signed a letter saying Nichols failed to do enough to help low-income and Black, Hispanic and other minority communities that disproportionately live next to polluting refineries, factories and freeways.

+Nichols’ “bleak track record in addressing environmental racism” makes her unfit to lead EPA, groups led by the California Environmental Justice Alliance said in a letter to Biden and Vice President-elect Kamala Harris.

 The climate effort laid out in Biden’s plan would take a series of heavy lifts.
 His plan involves pouring billions of dollars into technological research to better store solar and wind power and clean up emissions from fossil fuel plants, build electric charging stations and other infrastructure around the country, and make every aspect of life more energy efficient.